Belts on The Line

-In terms of recent activity, Alexander Povetkin has been fighting more than Dillian Whyte.
+In terms of activity leading into the fight, Alexander Povetkin had been fighting more than Dillian Whyte.

 Going to this contest, Dillian Whyte had last fought 4 years, 10 months and 8 days ago, while Alexander Povetkin's last outing had been 3 years, 5 months and 29 days ago.

-Whyte's last 5 fights have come over a period of 1 year and 8 months, meaning he has been fighting on average every 1 year, 3 months and 18 days.
-In those fights, he fought a total of 51 rounds, meaning that they have lasted 10.2 rounds on average.
+Whyte's last 5 fights had come over a period of 6 years, 5 months and 26 days, meaning he had been fighting on average every 1 year, 3 months and 18 days.
+In those fights, he fought a total of 45 rounds, meaning that they had lasted 9 rounds on average.

-Povetkin's last 5 fights have come over a period of 1 year and 11 months, meaning he has been fighting on average every 1 year, 1 month and 3 days.
-In those fights, he fought a total of 48 rounds, meaning that they have lasted 9.6 rounds on average.
+Povetkin's last 5 fights had come over a period of 5 years, 5 months and 21 days, meaning he had been fighting on average every 1 year, 1 month and 3 days.
+In those fights, he fought a total of 48 rounds, meaning that they had lasted 9.6 rounds on average.

-The fighters are expected to ringwalk at around 10:00 pm UTC at Matchroom Fight Camp, Essex, United Kingdom, which is 6:00 pm EST or 3:00 pm PST on the West Coast of America, or 11:00 pm BST in the UK.
+The fighters were expected to ringwalk at around 10:00 PM BST at Matchroom Fight Camp, Essex, United Kingdom, which was 5:00 PM EST or 2:00 PM PST on the West Coast of America.